harshmandan/webgl-heatmap-plus/README.md

-# WebGL Heatmap
+# WebGL Heatmap Plus

-This is an optimization of [Florian Boesch's](https://github.com/pyalot) excellent [WebGL Heatmap project](https://github.com/pyalot/webgl-heatmap) - it's now written in Typescript, built into esm and commonjs and released on [npmjs](https://www.npmjs.com/package/webgl-heatmap-plus).
+This is an optimization of [Florian Boesch's](https://github.com/pyalot) [WebGL Heatmap project](https://github.com/pyalot/webgl-heatmap) - it's now written in Typescript, built into esm and commonjs and released on [npmjs](https://www.npmjs.com/package/webgl-heatmap-plus).

 ## Motivation

+1. Remove references to `experimental-webgl`.
-1. Make it modular and thus maintainable
+2. Make it modular and thus maintainable
-2. Rewrite it in Typescript - leveraging all the goodies it provides
+3. Rewrite it in Typescript
-3. Eventually upgrade to WebGL 2
+4. Eventually upgrade to WebGL 2

 ## Installation